MicrosoftDocs/query-docs/query-languages/dax/aggregation-functions-dax.md

 ---
 # Aggregation functions

-These functions perform aggregations.
-In addition to calculating sums and averages, or finding minimum and maximum values for all rows in a column, you can also filter a column before aggregating or create aggregations based on related tables.
+Aggregation functions calculate and/or return a single (scalar) value such as count, sum, average, minimum, or maximum for all rows in a column or table as defined by the expression.

 ## In this category

 |Function  |Description  |